Multi-partonic medium induced cascades in expanding media: Inclusive jet suppression

+Summary of calculated $\pt$ dependence of nuclear modification factor $\Raa$ is plotted in Fig.~\ref{fig:raa1qgini} along with experimental data on measured anti-$k_T$ jets with $R=0.4$ \cite{Aaboud:2018twu}.
+For each configuration, we use value of $\qhat_0$ obtained from the $\chi^2$ minimization of the difference in the nuclear modification factor between the data and the theory.
+We fixed the parameter $L$ to 5~fm for all the medium profiles.

+Left panel of Fig.~\ref{fig:raa1qgini} compares results for static medium for four configurations: two versions of input parton spectra (``vacuum 1'', ``vacuum 2''), input parton spectra with nPDF effects included (``nPDF''), and input parton spectra with nPDF effects and vacuum-like emissions included (``nPDF+VLE'').
+One can see that shape of the $\Raa$ can be fully described only after implementing nPDF effects.
+Comparison of ``vacuum 1'' and ``vacuum 2'' configurations shows minimal sensitivity of the shape of $\Raa(\pt)$ on PYTHIA version of in-vacuum input parton spectra.
+Comparison of ``nPDF'' and ``nPDF+VLE'' configuration implies that adding vacuum-like emissions to the calculation has an important impact on both the shape of $\Raa$ and its overall normalization which has an impact on the extracted values of $\qhat_0$.

-The nuclear modification factor $\Raa$ is plotted in Fig.~\ref{fig:raa1qgini} for four types of medium expansion.
-We also include experimental data on measured anti-$k_T$ jets with $R=0.4$ \cite{Aaboud:2018twu}.
-For each medium profile, we use value of $\qhat_0$ obtained from the $\chi^2$ minimization of the difference in the nuclear modification factor between the data and the theory.
-We have fixed the parameter $L= 5$~fm for all the medium profiles.
-The obtained $\qhat_0$ values for realistic quark and gluon initial spectra are tabulated together with the values obtained for a gluon-only calculation with a simple power-law spectrum discussed in Ref.~\cite{Adhya:2019qse} in Table~\ref{tab:qhat}.
-One can see that the extracted value of the jet quenching parameter differs significantly between the simple configuration which uses gluon-only cascades and power-law input parton spectra and the more realistic treatment which uses both the quark and gluon degrees of freedom and improved description of input parton spectra.
-This illustrates a simple fact that the value of jet quenching parameter has an important dependence on the level of completeness of the jet energy loss description and approximations used.
+Right panel of Fig.~\ref{fig:raa1qgini} shows $\Raa$ for four types of medium expansion in the configuration ``nPDF+VLE''.
+One can see that the difference in the shape and magnitude of $\Raa$ among different medium profiles is rather small, less than 10\% for $\pt > 100$~GeV.
+The obtained $\qhat_0$ values for realistic quark and gluon initial spectra in the configuration of nPDF+VLE are tabulated together with the values obtained for a gluon-only calculation with a simple power-law spectrum and no nPDF and VLE effects as published in Ref.~\cite{Adhya:2019qse} in Table~\ref{tab:qhat}.
+The extracted value of the jet quenching parameter differs significantly between the simple configuration and the more realistic treatment.
+The driving factor of this difference is the use of both the quark and gluon degrees of freedom and improved description of input parton spectra.
+This illustrates and quantifies a simple fact that the value of jet quenching parameter has an important dependence on the level of completeness of the jet energy loss description and approximations used.
 Since the $\Raa$ distributions do not scale when using the above quoted $\hat{q}_0$ values, we confirm the breakdown of the ``effective'' scaling laws for $\Raa$, which was discussed in Ref.~\cite{Adhya:2019qse}, also for more realistic treatment presented in this paper.